nicolaferraro/voxxed-bigdata-spark/readme.md

 # Voxxed BigData Spark

-This repository contains the code of the Spark application used as demo at Voxxed Bucharest 2017.
+This repository contains the code of the Spark application used as demo at Voxxed talks in 2017.

 ## Running